pcarrott/pcarrott.github.io/content/authors/admin/_index.md

     url: https://tecnico.ulisboa.pt

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include formal methods and their application on software reliability.
+bio: My research interests include formal methods and their application on software verification.

 # Interests to show in About widget
 interests: